Why is US Leaving the Kurdistan Region of Iraq to Iranians?

 On January 13, 2014, Soleimani invited three PUK leaders – Hero Ibrahim Ahmed, wife of former President Jalal Talabani, PUK’s first deputy secretary Kosrat Rasul Ali, and second deputy secretary Barham Ahmed Salih – to Tehran and asked them to settle PUK problems related to the government formation.
 “PUK is mine before yours,” Soleimani reportedly told the PUK leaders in that meeting.

-In late 2017, Salih registered new political party under the name of the Coalition for Justice and Democracy.
+In late 2017, Salih registered a new political party under the name of the Coalition for Justice and Democracy.
 He later declared a new list for the May 12 parliamentary election.

 By doing so, Salih delivered a message to the Iranians that he didn’t care about weakening PUK, a step that is seen contradictory to the will of the Iranian forces in the Kurdistan Region.
 In addition, Salih was able to create a relationship with the Iranians via officials who were close to the government.